-Wondering where the best places to visit in Ireland are?
-If you’re looking for one of the friendliest countries on earth, then look no further than Ireland.
+Wondering where the best places to visit in beautiful Ireland are?
+If you’re looking for one of the friendliest, greenest, and interesting countries on earth to visit, then look no further than Ireland.

-There must be something to the rolling green hills, castles, whiskey, rain, Guinness beer, and rugged coastline as it draws millions of visitors each year.
+I love visiting Ireland, we’ve been pack four times.
+There must be something to the rolling green hills, castles, whiskey, rain, Guinness beer, and rugged coastline that doesn’t draw just us in, but the millions of other visitors.
 The country’s small size and accessibility make it easy for travelers to see many Ireland landmarks on just one trip.
-If you’re wondering where to go in Ireland, look no further we have you covered with these Ireland points of interest!
+If you’re wondering where to go in Ireland, look no further we have you covered with these beautiful Ireland points of interest!

 Connemara is arguably one of the most breathtaking regions of Ireland and draws a comparison to the Scottish highlands.
 It’s a coastline of small villages, rolling hills, lakes, and mountains.